Best Things to Do In Sorrento With Kids

 Traveller Tip

-5. Bring some snacks in your backpack
+5. Bring a snack in your backpack

-Girl with a Backpack| ©Vladislav Vasnetsov
+Girl with Backpack| ©Vladislav Vasnetsov

-Girl with a Backpack| ©Vladislav Vasnetsov
+Girl with Backpack| ©Vladislav Vasnetsov

-Streets of Sorrento| ©alessiorossitto
+The streets of Sorrento| ©alessiorossitto

-Streets of Sorrento| ©alessiorossitto
+The streets of Sorrento| ©alessiorossitto

-Child with Sunscreen| ©sals_r
+Child with sunscreen| ©sals_r

-Child with Sunscreen| ©sals_r
+Child with sunscreen| ©sals_r

 Book an excursion to the Amalfi Coast